pra-navi/tp/docs/UserGuide.md

 ## Known Issues

-{% include admonition.html type="bug" title="Bug: The GUI will open off-screen if you switch between multiple screens." body="
+{% include admonition.html type="bug" title="CoordiMate does not open on the correct screen." body="

-Delete the <code>preferences.json</code> file created by CoordiMate before running CoordiMate again.
+CoordiMate remembers the last screen it was on when it was closed.
+If that screen is no longer available when CoordiMate is opened, you will not be able to see the application window. <br><br>

+To resolve this issue, you can simply delete the <code>preferences.json</code> file that is in the same folder as the CoordiMate JAR file.

 "%}